efdevcon/DIPs/DIPs/DIP-65.md

 ## Rationale

 ### Background
-Devcon brings together thousands of global participants, but finding accessible and secure housing remains a challenge.
+Devconnect (2025) brings together thousands of global participants, but finding accessible and secure housing remains a challenge.
 Traditional platforms like Airbnb and Booking charge high fees, require fiat payments, and lack integration with on-chain solutions.

 **Betrusty** is a web3 tool that solves this issue: it enables users to rent verified properties without commission and pay with crypto.
 It is already integrated with **Didit** and **Daimo Pay**, offering a frictionless multichain payment experience.
-As part of our roadmap toward Devcon, we aim to integrate additional partners from the ecosystem such as **Ensuro, QuarkID, Kleros, and Autopen**, although those are still in progress.
+As part of our roadmap toward Devconnect (2025), we aim to integrate additional partners from the ecosystem such as **Ensuro, QuarkID, Kleros, and Autopen**, although those are still in progress.

 This proposal seeks to simplify the arrival of the Ethereum community to Buenos Aires through a real-world application of digital sovereignty.